 Marina Vlady – Russian Frenchwoman

-Marina Vlady is a French actress and singer of Russian origin, writer, was engaged in sculpture.
+Marina Vlady is a French actress and singer of Russian origin, writer.
 The actress has played in more than 100 films and has written more than a dozen books.
 Her real name is Ekaterina Marina Polyakova-Baydarova, also known as Catherine Marina de Poliakoff-Baydaroff.

-Marina was born on May 10, 1938 in Clichy-la-Garenne, France in the family of Russian immigrants.
+Pretty girl was born on May 10, 1938 in Clichy-la-Garenne, France, into the family of Russian immigrants.
 She was the youngest of four daughters.
 Her father, Vladimir Polyakov-Baydarov, actor of opera houses in Paris and Monte Carlo, left Moscow for France during World War I. Her mother Milica Envald was a dancer, daughter of a Russian general.

 Marina’s sisters: Olga (May 5, 1928 – September 3, 2009) was television director, pseudonym Olga Varen; Tatiana (June 14, 1930 – June 23, 1980) was an actress, pseudonym Odile Versois; Militsa (February 2, 1932 – August 1, 1988) was an actress, pseudonym Helene Vallier.